Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 This token can be almost anything except the repeat tokens or delimiter tokens.

-The most common separators you're likely to use are commas or semicolons, but you could use something like tilde's... if you're twisted.
+The most common separators you're likely to use are commas or semicolons, but you could use something like tilde's... ya know... if you're twisted.

 ---